Can You Drink Alcohol On The Carnivore Diet? (Why and Why not?)

 Curious about your state of drunkenness while on carnivore?
 Then pick up one of these portable alcohol FDA-approved alcohol breathalyzers.

 Willpower Out the Door

-Every new habit, behavior or diet takes discipline and going carnivore is no different.
+Every new habit, behavior, or diet takes discipline, and going carnivore is no different.
 The first weeks can be challenging.
-If this way of eating has piqued your interest and you really want to see changes and feel better then it’s time to remove alcohol.
+If this way of eating has piqued your interest and you really want to see changes and feel better, then it’s time to remove the alcohol.